-Location: Carpenter Sports Building (CSB) – located near Old College (North College Ave and Main St.)
+Location: Carpenter Sports Building (CSB) – located near Old College (North College Ave and Main St.), Newark, DE 19716

 Please check the University website for more details on Saturday morning’s University Commencement.

-Convocation will be webcast live on May 25, from 6 p.m. at www.udel.edu/udlive.
+Convocation will be webcast live on May 31, at 6 p.m. at www.udel.edu/udlive.

 What’s the difference between Commencement and Convocation?